mhagiwara/paper-reviews/ie.md

     - HIER: Fallback to the parent node, sharing a same tree T across different domains, with hyperparameters shared by the parent nodes
     - Approximate model: Back-off in the tree until we had a large enough sample of prior data (M, number of subtrees)

+* Scott Miller, et al. Name Tagging with Word Clusters and Discriminative Training.
+NAACL 2004. http://oldsite.aclweb.org/anthology-new/N/N04/N04-1043.pdf
+    - Use discriminative model (averaged perceptron) to use statistically-correlated hierarchical word clusters
+    - Add Brown clustering hierarchical IDs (up to leaf levels, where each word is a cluster)

 Multilingual NER
 ----------------